Betfair Ascot Chase

 The Ascot Chase was introduced as an event in 1995, and has been run as an annual Grade 1 National Hunt race ever since.
 While Ascot Racecourse was undergoing extensive renovations, the Ascot Chase was moved to Lingfield Park, which resulted in a change of its original distance of two miles and three-and-a-half furlongs.
 When the race moved back to Ascot Racecourse in 2007, the distance changed again; until the current distance of two miles and five-and-a-half furlongs was introduced in 2008.

-Recent Winners of the Ascot Chase:
+Recent Winners Of The Ascot Chase:

 Year Winner Age Jockey Trainer